Sl4ck3r2/Atestat/README.md

-## Installation
+# Description

+Well...
+Basically it is a simple project created using `create-react-app`.

-# Run following commands
+# Backend

-1. Run into backend npm install
+1. Run `npm install` to install the packages
-2. Run into frontend npm install, antd

-## Runing

-Backend
+2. Run `nodemon server.js` to start the backend

-Create an .env file as in the example .env.example where REACT_DATABASE_PASSWORD represents the password from the PostgresSQL database, and TOKEN_KEY represents the key after which the token will be encrypted after logging in.
+3. You **must** create an .env file as in the example .env.example where `REACT_DATABASE_PASSWORD` represents the password from the PostgresSQL database, and `TOKEN_KEY` represents the key after which the token will be encrypted after logging in.
 Both variables will want to be of string type.
-Run nodemon server.js.

-Frontend
+# Frontend

-Run npm start.
+1. Run `npm install` to install the packages
+2. Run `npm start` to start the frontend

+# Some notes

+Don't forget that the project uses swagger, it can be found on the route `localhost:3001/api/swagger`